Al-Huneidi/Alphabet_Soup_Charity/README.md

 Random Forest Accuracy: 71% Image

-Deep Neural Network
+#### Deep Neural Network

-I created a deep neural network to see if it would reach 75% or higher accuracy.
+Created a deep neural network to see if it would reach 75% or higher accuracy.
-I started with 2 hidden layers as that seemed to make sense with the number of rows in the dataset.
-I kept the 2 hidden layers throughout.
-In the process adjusted the neurons.
-I started with 132 neurons in the first layer and 33 neurons in the second layer.
-I chose 132 neurons for the first layer because that number is three times the number of columns in the model dataframe.
-I chose 33 neuron for the second layer I arbitrarily chose it by dividing 132 by 4, a fourth of the number of neuron in the first layer.
-I set the number of Epochs to 100.
-It took a long time to compile and the accuracy was close to the target of higher than 75% at 72.47% with a loss of 55.52%.

-### Model Adjustments to Achieve Predictive Accuracy Higher than 75%

 Initial model consisted of  the following: